matthewdeaves/willow/DeveloperGuide.md

 ```

 This command will run only the test methods whose names match the pattern testLogin.

-### PHP CodeSniffer (phpcs)

-I use PHP CodeSniffer (phpcs) to maintain consistent coding standards across the project.
-This tool helps developers adhere to the CakePHP coding style, ensuring readability and uniformity throughout the codebase.
-These tools are run within the Docker development environment, making it easy to maintain code quality regardless of your local setup.
-Below are the commands you can use to check your code for style violations and automatically fix many common issues:

-   - **Alias Commands**:
-     ```bash
-     # to sniff for errors
-     phpcs_sniff

-     #to auto-fix fixable errors
-     phpcs_fix
-     ```
-   - **Raw Commands**:
-     ```bash
-     # to sniff for errors
-     sudo docker compose exec willowcms vendor/bin/phpcs --standard=vendor/cakephp/cakephp-codesniffer/CakePHP src/ tests/

-     #to auto-fix fixable errors
-     docker compose exec willowcms php vendor/bin/phpcbf
-     ```

 ## Anthropic API Integration Classes